stac-utils/stac-server/README.md

 ### Running Locally

-Before the API can be run, Elasticsearch and Localstack need to be running.
-There is a `docker-compose.yml` file to simplify running Elasticsearch locally:
+Before the API can be run, OpenSearch and Localstack need to be running.
+There is a `docker-compose.yml` file to simplify running OpenSearch locally:

 ```shell
 docker-compose up -d